bio-modelling/SpinML/README.md

 Hanyi's project repository can be found here: https://github.com/hh2712/hh2712-Machine-Learning-On-The-SpiNNaker-Platform-For-The-Visual-Input-Processing
 This contains the data files as well as the code, however binary files should not be included in this repository.

+Other useful code for building suitable neural networks may be found here: https://github.com/bio-modelling/SpinBot.
+This repository also contains code for controlling a robot with an Arduino microcontroller.

+The Python module for reading AER files may be found here: https://github.com/bio-modelling/py-aer.

 Installation
 ------------